DanWebb/jdown/readme.md

 > Convert a directory of markdown files to structured and usable JSON

 ## Features
-📄 Top level files will turned into an object
+📄 Top level files will be turned into an object
 📁 Files contained within top level directories will be grouped into an object
 🗂 Files contained within folders of the collections directory will be turned into an array of objects.
 🐫 File names will be transformed to [camelCase](https://github.com/sindresorhus/camelcase) and used as property names